aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 ### Subscribe

-To subscribe to topic in the v1 SDK, you should provide one or multiple topics to the [subscribe](https://github.com/mqttjs/MQTT.js/blob/master/README.md#subscribe) operation.
+To subscribe to a topic in the v1 SDK, you should provide one or multiple topics to the [subscribe](https://github.com/mqttjs/MQTT.js/blob/master/README.md#subscribe) operation.
 If you try to subscribe to a topic that is not allowed by a policy, AWS IoT Core service will close the connection.

 In the v2 SDK, the [subscribe](https://aws.github.io/aws-iot-device-sdk-js-v2/node/classes/mqtt5.Mqtt5Client.html#subscribe)